Storyflow Logo

 Pricing: Free.

 Verdict: FocusWriter is the right pick for free distraction-free writing.
+Pair it with Storyflow or Plottr for the development it does not attempt.

 12. Google Docs (Best Free Document Writing)